byteninjia/aigne-hub/packages/react/README.md

 ```

-# develop with @nft-blender/core and storybook
+# develop with @blocklet/ai-kit and storybook
-pnpm run dev
+npm run dev

-# only develop with @nft-blender/core
+# only develop with @blocklet/ai-kit
-pnpm run watch
+npm run watch

 # only develop with storybook
-pnpm run storybook
+npm run storybook

 ```